Bootsy Collins: 1960s–1970s

-After parting ways with James Brown, Collins returned to Cincinnati and formed House Guests with his brother Phelps Collins, Rufus Allen, Clayton "Chicken" Gunnels, Frankie Waddy, Ronnie Greenaway and Robert McCullough.
-The House Guests released "What So Never the Dance" and another single on the House Guests label, as well as a third as The Sound of Vision on the House Guests label.

-Next Collins moved to Detroit, Michigan, after Philippé Wynne suggested joining The Spinners, for whom Wynne had been singing.
-However, following the advice of singer and future Parliament member Mallia Franklin, Collins made another choice.
-Franklin introduced both Collins brothers to George Clinton, and in 1972, both of the Collins brothers, along with Waddy, joined Funkadelic.
-Collins played bass on most of Funkadelic and Parliament albums through the early 1980s, garnering several songwriting credits as well.

-In 1976 Collins, Catfish, Waddy, Joel Johnson (1953–2018), Gary "Mudbone" Cooper, Robert Johnson and The Horny Horns formed Bootsy's Rubber Band, a separate touring unit of Clinton's P-Funk collective.
+In 1976 Collins, Catfish, Waddy, Joel Johnson (1953–2018), Gary "Mudbone" Cooper, Robert Johnson and The Horny Horns formed Bootsy's Rubber Band, a separate touring unit of George Clinton's Parliament-Funkadelic collective.
 The group recorded five albums together, the first three of which are often considered to be among the quintessential P-Funk recordings.
 The group's 1978 album Bootsy?
-Player of the Year reached the top of the R&B album chart and spawned the No. 1 R&B single "Bootzilla".
+Player of the Year reached the top of the Billboard R&B album chart and spawned the #1 R&B single "Bootzilla".

-Like Clinton, Collins took on several alter egos, from Casper the Funky Ghost to Bootzilla, "the world's only rhinestone rockstar monster of a doll", all as parts of the evolving character of an alien rock star who grew gradually more bizarre as time went on (see P-Funk mythology).
+Like Clinton, Collins took on several alter egos, from Casper the Funky Ghost to Bootzilla, "the world's only rhinestone rockstar monster of a doll," all as parts of the evolving character of an alien rock star who grew gradually more bizarre as time went on (see P-Funk mythology).
 He also adopted his trademark "space bass" around this time.